Contact Us

 2. Meetings will be open to the membership except when executive session is officially called.

-1. We may occasionally use executive session to deal with confidential matters, as long as the purpose of the session is stated.
+a.
+We may occasionally use executive session to deal with confidential matters, as long as the purpose of the session is stated.
 When possible, announcement of the executive session should be on the published agenda.

 3. We will seek consensus through discussion.
 We will then finalize and document decisions through the use of motions, seconds and majority vote.